 The Emotional Value Headline Analyzer by Advanced Marketing Institute is a headline analyzer tool that is mentioned in a lot of other resources, so I wanted to make sure that I touched on it here.
 It’s a bit different from other tools because it discusses the emotional marketing value of your headline.

-It’s a tool that was built upon the same strategies that we teach in our blogging courses:
+It’s a tool that was built upon the same strategies that we teach in our blogging course:

 People don’t buy (or do, or read, or [insert verb here]) most things because of what it does, but rather because of how it makes them feel.